 Sea Level Rise Research Supports Gulf of Mexico Sentinel Site Cooperative

-NOAA, in partnership with NCCOS, the Department of Interior, Florida Sea Grant, and three National Estuarine Research Reserves, initiated a Northern Gulf of Mexico Sentinel Site Cooperative (GOMSSC) whose purpose is to advance sea level rise prediction and assessment capabilities.
-The GOMSSC seeks to improve coastal data and research products to facilitate planning and adaptation to sea level rise and inundation.
-By leveraging existing activities and assets, the GOMSSC can enhance and expand sea level rise partnerships, improve scientific understanding of sea level rise and its impacts, and foster science-based decisions supporting coastal inundation planning and adaptation efforts.
+An NCCOS-funded study is investigating the ecological effects of sea level rise in the Gulf of Mexico.
+The effort is the focal point of the Northern Gulf of Mexico Sentinel Site Cooperative, a federal–state partnership established to advance sea level rise prediction and assessment capabilities.
+The cooperative seeks to improve coastal data and research products to facilitate planning and adaptation to sea level rise and inundation.
+By leveraging existing activities and assets, the cooperative can enhance and expand sea level rise partnerships, improve scientific understanding of sea level rise and its impacts, and foster science-based decisions supporting coastal inundation planning and adaptation efforts.

 The GOMSSC extends from the Suwannee River in Florida west to the Pearl River on the Mississippi/Louisiana border; one of five regions included in the initial phase of the NOAA Sentinel Site Cooperative Program.